-I live in the state of _________.
+I live in _________.
 Are you available to see me?

-We offer online courses and relationship coaching to individuals in all 50 states.
-We also provide licensed therapy services to couples, families, and individuals in Utah (in-person or online), and online services to those in Alaska, Iowa, Michigan, Missouri, New Mexico, Oklahoma, Pennsylvania, and West Virginia (online only).
+We offer relationship coaching to individuals world wide.
+We also provide licensed therapy services to couples, families, and individuals in Utah (in-person or online), and online services to those in Alaska, Iowa, Michigan, Missouri, New Mexico, Oklahoma, Pennsylvania, and West Virginia.

 How much do you charge per session?

 An initial appointment is $120.
 From there we’ll work together to create a therapy package to give you the most structure and value for your money.
 Have questions?
 Click here to schedule a free consultation.